 An employer may receive an income deduction order requiring it to deduct child support payments from an employee’s wages.
 If you are required to file and pay taxes electronically, you must also remit these payments electronically.
 Find out more.

-An Employer's Quarterly Report (Form UCT-6) is due the 1st day of the month following the end of each calendar quarter and is late if not postmarked by the last day of the month.
+An Employer's Quarterly Report (Form RT-6) is due the 1st day of the month following the end of each calendar quarter and is late if not postmarked by the last day of the month.

 However, if the last day of the month is a Saturday, Sunday or legal holiday; the timely filing period is extended until the end of the next working day.

 If you are making your payment by electronic funds transfer (EFT) or Internet, you must initiate the payment by 5:00 p.m.
 ET on the business day prior to the filing date(s) listed above for your payment to be considered timely.

 Whether you are a paper or electronic filer, you can sign up to receive an e-mail every collection period, reminding you of the due date.